-&lt;sup>4In the following text we will abbreviave "constraint operator" with the simpler, and more readable "constraint".

-$^5$ Note: ValAss is defined as a function which can also be considered a set.

-- The price may not exceed €10 ⟨price, <, €10⟩ Requirement on Property Type "Price" by Constraint Operator "may not exceed" is Value "10 euro" - The price in euros must be as low as possible ⟨price, min⟩ Requirement on Property Type "Price" is Constraint Operator "minimize" - The price in euros may not exceed the price of cup cLetting g denote the fulfillment of cup c in some role: $\langle price, <, \mathsf{ValAss}(g, price) \rangle$ Requirement on Poperty Type "Price" by Constraint Operator "may not exceed" is the Value of Artifact "c" with respect to Property Type "price"
+• The price may not exceed €10 ⟨price, < ,€10⟩

+Requirement on Property Type "Price" by Constraint Operator "may not exceed" is Value "10 euro"

+The price in euros must be as low as possible ⟨price, min⟩

+Requirement on Property Type "Price" is Constraint Operator "minimize"

+• The price in euros may not exceed the price of cup c Letting g denote the fulfillment of cup c in some role:

+$\langle price, <, ValAss(g, price) \rangle$

+Requirement on Property Type "Price" by Constraint Operator "may not exceed" is the Value of Artifact "c" with respect to Property Type "price"

-Figure 3 illustrates how requirements are positioned in our quality-model.
-Note that a requirement with respect to a fulfillment is of a certain actor/ individual.
-Let $\mathcal{K}$ be the set of actors and Req : $\mathcal{K} \times \mathcal{FL} \to \wp(\mathcal{RQ})$ denote the requirements of an actor with regard to a fulfillment.
+Fig. 3 illustrates how requirements are positioned in our quality-model.
+Note that a requirement with respect to a fulfillment is of a certain actor/individual.
+Let \mathscr{AC} be the set of actors and Req: $\mathscr{AC} \times \mathscr{FL} \to \wp(\mathscr{RL})$ denote the requirements of an actor with regard to a fulfillment.
 For example: